Subset Selection for Multiple Linear Regression via Optimization: Mathematical Models for Thin Case (m < n)

 The proof is given in \autoref{appendix_proofs_of_lemmas}.
 By \autoref{proposition_mse_equality_at_opt}, we know that \eqref{formulation_subset_constraint_for_mse} is satisfied at equality at an optimal solution, hence \eqref{formulation_subset_mse} correctly solves the problem.

-\subsection{Big M for \texorpdfstring{$x_j$}{x}'s and \texorpdfstring{$v_j$}{v}'s}
+\subsubsection{Big M for \texorpdfstring{$x_j$}{x}'s and \texorpdfstring{$v_j$}{v}'s}

 Deriving a tight and valid value of $M$ in \eqref{formulation_subset_mae} and \eqref{formulation_subset_mse} is crucial for two reasons.
 For optimality, too small values cannot guarantee optimality even when the optimization model is solved optimally.
 For computation, a large value of $M$ causes numerical instability and slows down the branch-and-bound algorithm.
 Recall that we assume that a valid value of $M$ is given for the formulations \eqref{formulation_subset_mae} and \eqref{formulation_subset_mse} and that the same notation $M$ is used for both $x_j$'s and $v_j$'s.
 However, $x_j$'s and $v_j$'s are often in different magnitudes.
 Hence, it is necessary to derive distinct and valid values of $M$ for $x_j$'s and $v_j$'s.

 In this section, we derive valid values of $M$ for $x_j$'s and $v_j$'s in \eqref{formulation_subset_mae}.
 The result also holds for \eqref{formulation_subset_mse} with trivial modifications.
+Among the two exact approaches proposed in this section, the first approach is based on the logic similar to \citet{Bertsimas-etal:15}, where a similar approach is provided without a validity check for a different problem minimizing SSE given a fixed $p$.
 We also provide a computationally faster procedure for $M$ for $x_j$'s in \eqref{formulation_subset_mse} as an alternative.
-Both of the $M$ values do not cause any numerical errors in our experiments.
+Both of the $M$ values do not cause any numerical problems in our experiments.

 First, let us consider $M$ for $v_j$'s.
 Observe that a valid $M$ for $v_j$ must be greater than all possible values for $u$.
 However, it is generally better to have tight upper bounds.
 Hence, we use $mae_m$, the mean absolute error of an optimal regression model with all $m$ explanatory variables, as upper bounds.
 We set